AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/README.md

     We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 -   [GitHub Issues](https://github.com/AzureAD/microsoft-authentication-library-for-js/issues/templates/edit) for reporting a bug or feature requests
 -   [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory) to provide recommendations and/or feedback

+## Share Your Experience
+How easy was it to use this library?
+How valuable did you find it?
+Anonymously share your experience with us [here](https://ncv.microsoft.com/0v3roKKyf8).

 ## Contribute